workingDog/LeoTextEditor/readme.md

 The idea is to have a text editor with **attributed text** that can be used easily in SwiftUI.
 So I started modifying [LEOTextView](https://github.com/tuesleep/LEOTextView) to see if it can be done.

 The changes include, wrapping LEOTextView for use in SwiftUI, and a new toolbar.
-There are in fact, two toolbar types to choose from.
+There are in fact, two toolbars to choose from.
 A default simple toolbar and a more advanced one.

 ## Usage